metal3-io/metal3-docs/design/api-design-principles.md

 assume that we will continue to use it indefinitely or exclusively.
 We should therefore not expose Ironic API-isms such as names or workflow assumptions through the metal3 API.

+### Don't Assume Machine API

+Don't make assumptions about what the BaremetalHost will be used for.
+The Machine API is not the only consumer and running a Kubernetes node is not the only thing users may want to do with the Host.